WindyBoss/react-weather-app/README.md

 # React Weather App

-**The app shows current weather of the searched location and the prediction for next 5 days,
+**The app shows current weather of the searched location and the prediction for next 5 days.**

 ## Used Stack:
 1. React (Hooks)